Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Results

 For \HI, because the 21cm emission comes from both the front and back sides of the LMC disk, the signs in $\delta v_{\rm bulk, HI}$ cannot be used to diagnose inflows or outflows.
 The top left panel shows that most of the neutral gas probed by \HI\ has bulk velocities consistent with those of the red supergiant stars within $\sim$20 $\kms$.
 The similarity between \HI\ kinematics and that of the red supergiant stars suggests that the bulk mass of the \HI\ gas in the LMC is co-rotating with the underlying young stellar disk (see also \citealt{olsen07, olsen11}).

-When considering the ionized gas, Figure \ref{fig:delv_sigsfr} shows that the bulk velocities of \SII, \SiIV, and \CIV\ are preferentially offset toward negative values with $\delta v_{\rm bulk}\lesssim 0~\kms$.
+When considering the ionized gas, Figure \ref{fig:delv_sigsfr} shows that the bulk velocities of \SII, \SiIV, and \CIV\ are preferentially offset toward negative values.
 Given that the stellar sight lines only probe absorption by gas in the foreground of the stars, negative $\delta v_{\rm bulk}$ values in the ion panels indicate outflowing gas from the LMC toward our lines of sight.
 Hereafter, we refer to those data points with $\delta v_{\rm bulk}<-15~\kms$ as outflows, and discuss the outflow velocities in absolute values as $|\vout|$.

 Figure \ref{fig:delv_sigsfr} shows that the bulk velocities of the ionized outflows are over a range of $|\vout|\sim 20-60~\kms$.
-The bulk mass of the outflowing gas should be gravitationally bound to the LMC, given that the outflow velocities are within the escape velocity of the LMC near the disk ($v_{\rm esc}\sim90~\kms$; \citealt{barger16}) and a majority of the outflow mass is found to be in the cool-warm phase in simulations \citep[e.g.][]{li17, kim20, rathjen21}.
-Note that the $|\vout|$ values are the projected outflow velocities along our lines of sight, and they should be considered as lower limits to the actual outflow velocities in the LMC; in Section \ref{sec:comparison_wind_literature}, we discuss the impact of the LMC's inclination and other factors on the observed outflow velocities.
+Note that the $|\vout|$ values are projected outflow velocities along our lines of sight, and they should be considered as lower limits to the actual outflow velocities in the LMC; in Section \ref{sec:comparison_wind_literature}, we discuss the impact of the LMC's inclination and other factors on the observed outflow velocities.